mybikeislost/zync-nuke/README.md

 This will add an item to the "Render" menu in ZYNC that will allow you to launch ZYNC jobs.

 Now, open up nuke_zync_submit/zync_submit.py.
-Near the top you'll see a few lines tell you to REPLACE the values with your own.
-Edit those lines accordingly.

-For the line that says "# REPLACE WITH PATH TO zync/ DIRECTORY", its talking about the "zync" folder included with these plugins.
-This folder contains the Python API used by both the Nuke and Maya plugins, and should be stored in a central place.
+Near the top you'll see a few lines tell you to REPLACE with the path to your zync-python directory.
+This is referring to the ZYNC Python API.
+As both Nuke and Maya use this API, it should be stored in a central location accessible by both softwares.